vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 ## Add a room selector using a styled list control

-Now, let's add a room selector so the user can choose the room they want to view.
+Now, let's add a room selector, so the user can choose the room they want to view.

 We create a new styled list control.
 The data source for the list is our `UserGetAllRooms` data source.

 For the template, we add two text controls.
-One displays the `root_name` column, which is the name of the room's occupant.
-The other displays the `root_address` column, which is the email address of the room's occupant.
+One displays the `root_name` column, which is the name of the room.
+The other displays the `root_address` column, which is the email address of the room.

 ![image](/assets/2023-10-11/060.png)